Mosquito Reduction and Mosquito Control in Gwinnett, Barrow, Walton, Athens-Clarke and surrounding areas

 These highly effective, one-time mosquito treatments ensure the comfort of your family and guests.
 Especially if used in combination with the ongoing treatment plan, we can make sure that event is mosquito free and fun for all.

 Why Mosquitoes Are More Than Just Annoying

 While these buzzing pests are awful just being annoying and leaving those itchy bites on you and your family.
 There is a lot more risk involved with mosquitoes on your property.
 Mosquitoes can be a real hazard to the health of your family and pets.
 Mosquitoes cause more human suffering than any other organism.
 Mosquito diseases include protozoan and malaria.
 Also viruses such as dengue, encephalitis, and yellow fever.
 Mosquito reduction and mosquito control are essential to keeping everyone safe.
 Mosquito bites can cause severe skin irritation through an allergic reaction to the mosquito's saliva.
 This is what causes the red bump and itching.

-Mosquitoes are not just a nuisance that interrupt your outdoor activities, mosquitoes are a real hazard to the health of your family and pets.
-Mosquitoes cause more human suffering than any other organism.
-Over one million people die from mosquito-borne diseases every year.
-Not only can mosquitoes carry diseases that afflict humans, they also transmit several diseases and parasites that dogs and horses are very susceptible to.
+Not only can mosquitoes carry diseases that affect humans, but they also transmit several diseases and parasites that dogs and horses are very susceptible to.
 These include dog heartworm, West Nile virus, and Eastern equine encephalitis.